minvws/gfmodules-mcsd-consumer-web/README.md

 # gfmodules-mcsd-consumer-web-private

-A web application to manage and view consumer resources efficiently.
+A web application to efficiently view supplier FHIR resources and manage the counter part from consumer.
 This application includes the following features:

 - Screen to manage suppliers (add/update/delete)
 - Screen to perform updates on resources and display the resource map